spotinst/help/src/docs/managed-instance/getting-started/create-a-new-managed-instance.md

 <img src="/managed-instance/_media/gettingstarted-create-new-07.png" />

 8. Fill in any User Data or Shutdown Scripts you would like to run upon instance launch or termination.
 9. Shutdown Script requires an Agent to be installed via the User Data.
-Clicking on the “Add Agent installation to User Data” link will automatically add the required bash script to the User Data section.
+Clicking on the `Add Agent installation to User Data` link will automatically add the required bash script to the User Data section.

 <img src="/managed-instance/_media/gettingstarted-create-new-08.png" />

-10. Add any custom Instance Tags by typing in the Key and Value and clicking “Add”:
+10. Add any custom Instance Tags by typing in the Key and Value and clicking `Add`:

 <img src="/managed-instance/_media/gettingstarted-create-new-09.png" width="438" height="154" />